Marwan878/Marwan878/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=500&size=28&pause=1000&color=2D7EF7&center=true&vCenter=true&width=600&lines=Frontend+Web+Developer;React+Enthusiast;Crafting+Digital+Experiences" alt="Typing SVG" />
 </div>

-## 🚀 About Me
+## 👨‍💻 About Me

-I'm a passionate **Frontend Web Developer** specializing in **React** and modern web technologies.
+I'm a **Frontend Web Developer** specializing in **React** and modern web technologies.
 I love crafting clean, responsive, and user-friendly digital experiences that make a difference.
 Currently seeking opportunities to contribute to innovative projects and grow my expertise in the ever-evolving world of web development.

-- 🔭 Currently exploring the **Canvas API** to create interactive web experiences
-- 🎯 Open to new opportunities and exciting projects
+- Open to new opportunities and exciting projects
-- 🎮 Gaming enthusiast when I'm not coding
+- Gaming enthusiast when I'm not coding
-- 📍 Based in Egypt
-- 💡 Always eager to learn and adapt to new technologies
+- Always eager to learn and adapt to new technologies

 ## 🛠️ Tech Stack